awslabs/aws-encryption-sdk-java/README.md

 #### Amazon Corretto Crypto Provider
 Many users find that the Amazon Corretto Crypto Provider (ACCP) significantly improves the performance of the AWS Encryption SDK.
-Please see the [ACCP GitHub Respository](https://github.com/corretto/amazon-corretto-crypto-provider) for installation and use guidance.
+For help with installation and using ACCP, see the [ACCP GitHub Respository](https://github.com/corretto/amazon-corretto-crypto-provider) .

 ### Download